Irgendwer01/IntegratedDerivative/README.md

   * This must be enabled on the server side to work, and can be disabled on the client side if desired.
 * Recipes can be shift-clicked from JEI even if not all components are present in the network and/or inventory.
   * This only has to be enabled on the clientside.
 Disabled by default.
+* Significantly optimized performance of shift+clicking the crafting result in the Storage Terminal.
+  * Some statistics: shift+clicking the Compressed Dirt recipe in Enigmatica 2 Expert Extended without this mod causes a lag spike of 5-10 seconds.
+With this mod, it is barely slower than crafting in a vanilla crafting table.
+  * This has to be enabled both on the server and the client.
+  * Technical details for the nerds: we do this by replacing the IT's own packet with our packet containing a significantly optimized code snippet, which changes two main things:
+    * Uses binary search to find the amount of recipes that can be executed.
+This is unlikely to change anything, but it was such a free fix I applied it anyway.
+    * Replaces the vanilla crafting grid behavior with automatic refill (very slow) with the packet doing the entirety of work inside of it.
+There are many different issues that it fixes:
+      * The inventories are only updated once per shift+click, rather than 64 times.
+This means any inventory watcher performance bottleneck is fixed (example: Triumph mod in E2:EE adds 4-5 seconds to the time needed to execute a shift+click).
+      * The set of items in the network is computed only once, rather than 64 times.
+This is normally not a problem due to ID having an index, although might come up at some point.
+* Shift+clicking in the crafting grid now outputs configurable amounts of an item.
+  * Example: when crafting 6 slabs at a time, AE2 will craft 60 with a shift-click, and Integrated Terminals will craft 66.
+This mod allows choosing between these 2 behaviors or crafting 6 at a time.
+  * Clientside setting.
+Defaults to the AE2 behavior.
+  * Will only work if the shift+click performance optimizations are enabled!